In a #MeToo moment, Hollywood figures face season of trials

 Masterson’s lawyer, meanwhile, is asking jurors to disregard the actor’s affiliation with Scientology, though prosecutors say the church discouraged two of his three accusers from going to authorities.
 All three are former members.

-In Spacey’s case, closing arguments are scheduled for Thursday in a $40 million lawsuit brought by actor Anthony Rapp.
-He says Spacey made a sexual pass at him in 1986, when Rapp was 14 and Spacey 26.
-Spacey has denied the encounter ever happened.
+Closing arguments are scheduled for Thursday in a $40 million lawsuit brought by actor Anthony Rapp who says Spacey made a sexual pass at him in 1986, when Rapp was 14 and Spacey was 26.
+Spacey denies the encounter ever happened.

 Weinstein is facing his second criminal trial, this time set in L.A. and involving five women and multiple rape and sexual assault charges.
 He is already serving a 23-year prison sentence on a rape and sex assault conviction involving two women in New York.